What Kingston area homeowners need to know

 When a reverse mortgage may help

 A reverse mortgage can make sense when a homeowner wants to remain in their home long term, does not qualify for a HELOC, and needs reliable access to funds for health care, accessibility, or significant repairs.
-It can also help homeowners who have no heirs or whose heirs are unwilling to use the home’s equity now.
+It can also help homeowners who have no heirs or whose heirs support their decision to use some of the home’s equity now.

 When a reverse mortgage can cause problems